Dilshan-hesara/AAD-Final-BN/README.md

 ### 👨‍💼 Super Admin Portal
 The Super Admin has the highest level of authority with a global overview of the entire hospital network.
+- **Secure Registration & Login:** Users can create an account with a standard form or log in seamlessly using **Google OAuth2**.
+- **Password Reset:** A full-featured "Forgot Password" system with OTP verification via email.
 - **Global Dashboard:** View aggregate statistics for all branches, including total patients, active doctors, and monthly revenue.
 - **Branch Management:** Full CRUD functionality (Create, Read, Update, Delete) for all hospital branches, including the ability to activate and deactivate them.
 - **Staff Management:**